Constructive Canonicity of Inductive Inequalities: Partial correctness of ALBA

-In this section we prove that ALBA is correct, in the sense that whenever it succeeds in eliminating all propositional variables from an inequality $\phi \leq \psi$, the conjunction of the quasi-inequalities returned is equivalent to $\phi \leq \psi$ on the constructive canonical extension $\bbas$ of any $\mathcal{L}_\mathrm{LE}$-algebra $\bba$, for an arbitrarily fixed language $\mathcal{L}_\mathrm{LE}$.
+In this section, we prove that ALBA is partially correct, in the sense that whenever it succeeds in eliminating all propositional variables from an inequality $\phi \leq \psi$, the conjunction of the quasi-inequalities returned is equivalent to $\phi \leq \psi$ on the constructive canonical extension $\bbas$ of any $\mathcal{L}_\mathrm{LE}$-algebra $\bba$, for an arbitrarily fixed language $\mathcal{L}_\mathrm{LE}$.
+Our treatment follows the same structure as the proof of correctness in \cite{ConPal13}.
+Accordingly, we rely on \cite{ConPal13} whenever possible, and mostly expand on the parts addressing the differences.

 Fix a $\mathcal{L}_\mathrm{LE}$-algebra $\bba = (L, \mathcal{F}^\bba, \mathcal{G}^\bba)$ for the remainder of this section.
 We first give the statement of the correctness theorem and its proof, and subsequently prove the lemmas needed in the proof.